Mystical

 Dreaming About New Beginnings: Meaning, Psychology & Symbolism

-Dreams of new beginnings often symbolize change and personal transformation.
+Dreams of new beginnings often reflect transitions and personal growth, inviting introspection.

 Written by: DreamMeaning Editorial Team